-6. While finishing up my PhD, I started work as an Acting Assistant Professor on August 15, 2012 (pending conferral of my degree).
-On December 16, 2012, after my degree was conferred, I no longer was Acting.
+6. While finishing up my PhD, I started work as an Acting Assistant Professor on August 15, 2013 (pending conferral of my degree).
+On December 16, 2013, after my degree was conferred, I no longer was Acting.
 Am I eligible?

-I received my Doctorate six years ago.
+OR I received my Doctorate four years ago.
 Am I eligible to apply?

-After receiving my PhD, I worked as a research associate for five years, and just began my academic position last year.
+OR After receiving my PhD, I worked as a research associate for three years, and just began my academic position last year.
 Am I eligible?

-After receiving my PhD, I was a postdoctoral fellow for two years, and just began my academic position last year.
+OR After receiving my PhD, I was a postdoctoral fellow for two years, and just began my academic position last year.
 Am I eligible?

 Yes, provided you meet all of the CRII eligibility requirements.
-CRII eligibility is not limited by time from degree.
-Working as a research associate or other non-academic positions is not disqualifying.
-Time spent as a postdoctoral fellow does not count toward the two-year eligibility requirement.
+CRII eligibility is limited to no more than five years after official conferral of the PhD (with possible exceptions for family and medical leave).
+Working as a research associate or other non-academic positions is not disqualifying, so long as the five-year limit is not exceeded.
+Time spent as a postdoctoral fellow does not count toward the two-year eligibility requirement, but does count against the five-year limit.
+The five-year limit is a change from the previous solicitation.